Magical practitioners, seekers, dancers, mystics, and lovers of mystery.

 The financial contribution is $350.

 I am asking for what I need to do this in a good way, and I invite you to do the same if the above does not work for you.
-I am especially committed to making these ceremonies viable for BIPOC.
+Please accept a discount for this ceremony if you identify as BIPOC by emailing me.

 Imbolc marks the beginning of the New Year in earth-based calendars.
-It is all about the inner fire – symbolized by the beginning of Spring, the stirring of seeds under the earth.
+It is all about the inner fire – symbolized by the beginning of Spring, and the stirring of seeds under the earth.
 It has the potential for recalibrating our sense of life.
-There is tremendous potential for renewal, inspiration and freshness with the returning of Yang.
+There is tremendous potential for renewal, inspiration, and freshness with the return of Yang.

 Let go of the old, break up habitual patterns, and move towards the people and things most nourishing in your life.
 This is a time of deep inner work, where the seeds of enormous breakthroughs can be sown.